vwxyzjn/cleanrl/docs/rl-algorithms/ppg.md

             * Fully connected layer after last conv later - 1.4
             * Convolutional layers - Approximately 0.638
 1. The Adam Optimizer's Epsilon Parameter -(:material-github: [phasic_policy_gradient/ppg.py#L239](https://github.com/openai/phasic-policy-gradient/blob/c789b00be58aa704f7223b6fc8cd28a5aaa2e101/phasic_policy_gradient/ppg.py#L239)) - Set to torch default of 1e-8 instead of 1e-5 which is used in PPO.
+1. Use the same `gamma` parameter in the `NormalizeReward` wrapper.
+Note that the original implementation from [openai/train-procgen](https://github.com/openai/train-procgen) uses the default `gamma=0.99` in [the `VecNormalize` wrapper](https://github.com/openai/train-procgen/blob/1a2ae2194a61f76a733a39339530401c024c3ad8/train_procgen/train.py#L43) but `gamma=0.999` as PPO's parameter.
+The mismatch between the `gamma`s is technically incorrect.
+See [#209](https://github.com/vwxyzjn/cleanrl/pull/209)

 Here are some additional notes: